BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 end)
 ```

-> You can define an entire tab's content - not just a widget - and call the `InsertModMenuTab` function to insert it into the MCM window, inside your mod area.
+> You can define an entire tab's content - not just a widget - and call the `InsertModMenuTab` function to insert it into the MCM window, inside the space dedicated for your mod.
 {.is-info}

 ### How validation works